EmilRamsvik/Digital-Garden/docs/Database/Database.md

 - [Benchmarking Databases by Providers is difficult.
 Because the database providers know their databases are slow.](https://danluu.com/anon-benchmark/)
 - [On Larry Ellison, the boss of Oracle and Oracle](https://news.ycombinator.com/item?id=5170246)
 # Thoughts
-- Acid in a database stands for Atomicity, Consistency, Isolation, and Durability, which are properties that ensure the reliability and integrity of data transactions.
+- Acid in a database stands for Atomicity, Consistency, Isolation, and Durability, which ensure data transactions' reliability and integrity.
 - *"In the end, it is all just databases."* This is a quote from an experienced colleague.
-In business, this is kind of true.
-Don't overcomplicate; keep the data pure and protected, and ensure people can access it.
+In business, this is true.
+Keep the data simple, pure and protected, and ensure people can access it.
-- Data flow is difficult
+- Data flow is difficult.
-- Understanding the data warehousing is probably a good way to have job security in the 21st century.
+- Understanding data warehousing is a good way to have job security in the 21st century.
 But is it a career enhancer?
 - A schema is a collection of schema objects.
 Examples of schema objects include **tables, views, sequences, synonyms, indexes, clusters, database links, snapshots, procedures, functions, and packages**.
+- There is a saying about database migrations: *Don't do them.*